LASvalidator/depreciated_do_not_use/doc/Specification.rst

 Header checks
 ==============================================================================

-File Signature:
+.. csv-table:: File Signature (char[4])
+    :widths: 10, 50, 10

+    "1.X", "must always equal 'LASF'", "fail"

 The file signature must contain the four characters "LASF".

-.. csv-table:: File Signature
-    :widths: 70, 10, 10

-    "char[4]", "must always equal 'LASF'", "fail"

-Global Encoding:
-  This is a bit field used to specify global properties about the file.

 .. csv-table:: Global Encoding
-    :widths: 70, 10, 10
+    :widths: 10, 50, 10

+    "1.0", "must be less or equal 1", "fail"
+    "1.1", "must be less or equal 1", "fail"
+    "1.2", "must be less or equal 1", "fail"
+    "1.3", "must be less or equal 7", "fail"
-    "char[4]", "must always equal 'LASF'", "fail"
+    "1.4", "must be less or equal 31", "fail"

+The Global Encoding bit field must have all those bits set to zero that are undefined in the specification of the respective version of the LAS file.